FUSAKLA/promruval/docs/validations.md

 Fails if aggregation function is used before the `rate` or `increase` functions.
 > Avoid common mistake of using aggregation function before the `rate` or `increase` function.

+#### `expressionUsesUnderscoresInLargeNumbers`

+Fails if the query containes numbers higher than 1000 without using underscores as separators for better readability.
+Ignores numbers in the `10e2` and duration format.

 #### `expressionWithNoMetricName`